'World first' statue of Jane Austen unveiled

 Story highlights

-- Life-sized statue of novelist Jane Austen to be unveiled in her hometown
+- Life-sized statue of novelist Jane Austen has been unveiled

 - Artwork commissioned to mark the bicentenary of Austen's early death in 1817

-Note: Correction: Clarifies that the statue of Jane Austen is located in Basingstoke.